GeovaneJefferson/timemachine/README.md

 ## Features:
 * Local snapshots of your personal files, one or multiple times per day.
-* Snapshots of your installed Flatpaks name and Data, so you can easily restore them.
+* Backup of your installed Flatpaks name and Data, so you can easily restore them.
-* "Enter Time Machine" Still in development...
-* Will automatically back up at first boot, if time to do so has passed.
 * Will automatically delete the oldest backup, until has enough space for a new backup, but will keep at least one backup left.
 (The oldest backups are deleted when your backup disk is full.)
 * Important: Time Machine does not back up system files!